raylutz/daffodil/README.md

 Similar to Pandas and other dataframe concepts, Pydf has a separate set of column names that can be optionally used to name the columns.
 This is organized internally as a Python dictionary for fast column lookups by name.
-There are no restrictions on column names except to avoid double underscore "__" in the names.
+There are no restrictions on column names except to avoid double underscore "__" in the names, which is used for sqlite escaping to allow arbitrary names in SQLite.
+Also, please be aware that SQLite is case insensitive while Pydf is generally sensitive to case.
 Other than that any characters, spaces and punctuation can be used.
 However, we recommend that you avoid spaces and punctuation if you can and use underscore ("_") to separate characters into groups.